How to reduce your disk usage

 1. Investigate the cause of overuse

-Refer to our Disk Usage Beta tool in konsoleH to investigate which folders within your hosting account are causing the disk over-usage.
+Refer to our Disk Usage tool in konsoleH to investigate which folders within your hosting account are causing the disk over-usage.
 Oftentimes the main cause of excessive disk usage is email.
 This tool includes the option to bulk delete email for a specific time frame.

 2. Remove unnecessary files

 Emails, logfiles and website backups are common causes of excessive disk usage.

 The konsoleH Disk Cleanup Tool allows you to specify rules for clearing out emails in the trash and spam folders and to manage your web log retention thresholds for your domain.
 The cleanup rules can be set individually per domain or for all domains within your account.

 In each hosting package, mail is found in the users directory, and log files in www_logs.
 If either of these directories or a sub-folder becomes too large, check if the problem is caused by:

 Email accumulating on the server can lead to both disk- and inode-overusage i.e. both large volumes and large numbers of emails.
 If your email is set up to use IMAP (the default setting), then all mail stays on the server and adds to your disk usage.
 Excess email is often caused by

 - Spambucket or trash folders that need clearing

 - Catch-all mailbox that is ignored

 - Forwarding on mailboxes to external addresses is not being cleared out.